 Control of adult striped cucumber beetle with a natural enemy parasitoid and an insect parasitic nematode

-Ohio pumpkin growers must tolerate high damage and yield loss from striped cucumber beetle unless pest management tactics are used.
-The immediate outcome of this project is information on effectiveness of two biological control methods: inundative applications of beneficial nematodes and the enhancement of a naturally occurring fly parasitoid.
-Field experiments were necessary for developing these recommendations.
-Pumpkins were the test crop for this research, but results are applicable to cucurbits in general.
-Now that the experimental results have been determined, recommendations are being made and educational materials produced about the use of sustainable pest control methods for striped cucumber beetle.
+Ohio pumpkin growers must tolerate high damage and yield loss from striped cucumber beetle.
+The immediate outcome of this project will be to research two biological control methods; inundative applications of beneficial nematodes and the enhancement of a naturally occurring fly parasitoid.
+Field experiments are necessary for developing these recommendations.
+Pumpkins will be the test crop for this research, but results may be applicable to cucurbits in general.
+After the experimental results are determined, recommendations can be made and educational materials produced about the use of sustainable pest control methods for striped cucumber beetle.

 Impacts and Contributions/Outcomes

 Research presented at agricultural extension field day to over 50 pumpkin growers.

 Research presented at January 2005 Ohio Vegetable Growers Congress, Toledo, Ohio.

 Columbus, OH 43210